 Thirty-nine other states levy a severance tax on natural resources.
 Many states levy taxes on specific resources, but some have general resource severance taxes which may include oil and gas, minerals, and forestry products.
 The tax is generally based on the market value of the resource severed, with the exception of coal for which the rate is sometimes based on the amount of production.
 Some states assess a percentage of gross value while others levy a dollar amount.
 The rate varies from state to state and is often graduated according to type and quality.
 Credits or refunds are sometimes given for reclamation work.
-A state-by-state list of the various types of severance taxes levied can be found at: http://knowledgecenter.csg.org/kc/system/files/7.20.2019.pdf
+A state-by-state list of the various types of severance taxes levied can be found in The Book of the States; 2021 Edition, published by The Council of State Governments, Table 7.29 (issuu.com/csg.publications).

-Increasing the current tax rate on phosphate by 10 cents in Fiscal Year 2022-23 would produce about \$1.5 million in total (about \$0.5 million to General Revenue).
+Increasing the current tax rate on phosphate by 10 cents in Fiscal Year 2022-23 would produce about \$1.4 million in total (about \$0.5 million to General Revenue).